Asymptotic behavior of the pressure function for H\"older potentials: Construction of invariant measures

 Summing the geometric series over this range of $j$'s yields

 Combining equations \eqref{eq:transblock}, \eqref{eq:Wblock} and \eqref{eq:commonparts}, we obtain

 so that the claimed result follows from \eqref{eq:coords}. \end{proof}

-\begin{lem} Let $\phi$ be a H\"older potential on a mixing shift of finite type $X$ and let $\mu$ be the corresponding Gibbs measure with constant $C_\phi$.
+\begin{lem} Let $\phi$ be a H\"older potential on a mixing shift of finite type $X$ and let $\mu$ be the corresponding Gibbs measure with constant $C_\phi$ defined in \eqref{eq:Gibbs}.
 For the partition $\cP$ and all $n\in\N$ we have

 \end{lem}